Sakauchi, Gifu

 Sakauchi (坂内村, Sakauchi-mura) was a village located in Ibi District, Gifu Prefecture, Japan.

+Population

 As of 2003, the village had an estimated population of 611 and a density of 3.99 persons per km2.
 The total area was 153.26 km2.

+History

 On January 31, 2005, Sakauchi, along with the villages of Fujihashi, Kasuga, Kuze and Tanigumi (all from Ibi District), was merged into the expanded town of Ibigawa and no longer exists as an independent municipality.